rudresh051/Software-Testing-Resources/ManualTesting/ComponentTestCases/FilterTestcases.md

 ## Sample test cases for dropdown filter
-Verify that the Dropdown list is Clickable or Not (active or not).
+1. Verify that the Dropdown list is Clickable or Not (active or not).

-Verify that When Clicking on the drop-down the Dropdown list (value of Dropdown) Showing or Not.
+2. Verify that When Clicking on the drop-down the Dropdown list (value of Dropdown) Showing or Not.

-Verify whether the dropdown list value is as per requirement or not.
+3. Verify whether the dropdown list value is as per requirement or not.

-Check the design of the drop-down and verify the alignment of the drop-down with other web elements in all browsers.
+4. Check the design of the drop-down and verify the alignment of the drop-down with other web elements in all browsers.

-Check that the drop-down list accommodates the longest text within its boundary.
+5. Check that the drop-down list accommodates the longest text within its boundary.

-Check that the drop-down can be scrolled down by clicking the down arrow.
+6. Check that the drop-down can be scrolled down by clicking the down arrow.

-Check the title of the dropdown is as per SRS.
+7. Check the title of the dropdown is as per SRS.

-Check that the default item is displayed on the drop-down when the user first visits the page.
+8. Check that the default item is displayed on the drop-down when the user first visits the page.

-Check that if select the drop-down by the down arrow key then all items are listed in their expected order.
+9. Check that if select the drop-down by the down arrow key then all items are listed in their expected order.

-Check the spelling, font, and style of the text inside the drop-down as per SRS.
+10. Check the spelling, font, and style of the text inside the drop-down as per SRS.

-Check that on clicking the categories on the dropdown, the page displays the corresponding items.
+11. Check that on clicking the categories on the dropdown, the page displays the corresponding items.

-Check that the selected category on the drop-down Field is highlighted on selecting the item.
+12. Check that the selected category on the drop-down Field is highlighted on selecting the item.

-Check how much time it takes the drop down list to load the items under each category.
+13. Check how much time it takes the drop down list to load the items under each category.

-Verify that the User able to Select the Dropdown by the "tab" key from the keyboard.
+14. Verify that the User able to Select the Dropdown by the "tab" key from the keyboard.

-verify that If the list (of items) of this drop-down is controlled by some other selection (say in another drop-down or check-box, radio button) then Check the correctness of the items in this drop-down. verify that If the selection in this drop-down is controlling some other control (say, enabling/disabling, etc) then check the proper action.
+15. Verify that If the list (of items) of this drop-down is controlled by some other selection (say in another drop-down or check-box, radio button) then Check the correctness of the items in this drop-down. verify that If the selection in this drop-down is controlling some other control (say, enabling/disabling, etc) then check the proper action.

-Check that on pressing an alphabet on the keyboard, categories in the drop-down starting with that alphabet are getting highlighted.
+16. Check that on pressing an alphabet on the keyboard, categories in the drop-down starting with that alphabet are getting highlighted.

-Check that the user is able to select the categories/items from the drop-down list by pressing the down key on the keyboard.
+17. Check that the user is able to select the categories/items from the drop-down list by pressing the down key on the keyboard.

 ## Sample test cases for Dynamic dropdown
 e.g.